cyberbotics/webots/docs/discord/technical-questions-2020.md

 Hey, how do I change the coordinate system, so the world has z as vertical?

 ##### Tahir [Moderator] 04/29/2020 18:15:17
-<@239507682111913984> on Stackoverflow there is a question about coordinate system conversion.
+`@Simon Steinmann` on Stackoverflow there is a question about coordinate system conversion.
 Which is answered in a very comprehensive manner discussing demerits as well.

 [https://stackoverflow.com/questions/54557696/changing-global-coordinate-frame-in-webots](https://stackoverflow.com/questions/54557696/changing-global-coordinate-frame-in-webots)